Sign in

 Ask Fintool Equity Research AI

-Joseph Vafi's questions to Circle Internet Group, Inc. (CRCL) leadership
+Joseph Vafi's questions to Circle Internet Group (CRCL) leadership

-Joseph Vafi's questions to Circle Internet Group, Inc. (CRCL) leadership • Q2 2025
+Joseph Vafi's questions to Circle Internet Group (CRCL) leadership • Q2 2025

 Question

-Joseph Vafi of Canaccord Genuity inquired about the revenue model for the new ARC blockchain, specifically if USDC-denominated gas fees will be a primary source of transaction revenue.
-He also asked for more details on the expanded partnership with Binance, focusing on the use of USYC as yield-bearing collateral.
+Joseph Vafi of Canaccord Genuity asked about the revenue model for the new ARC blockchain, specifically if its gas fees would be a primary transaction revenue source, and for more details on the expanded USYC partnership with Binance.

 Answer